Inashiki District, Ibaraki

 Inashiki (稲敷郡, Inashiki-gun) is a district located in Ibaraki Prefecture, Japan.

 Population and area

 Following the Inashiki merger but as of November 1, 2021 population data, the district has an estimated population of 70,598 and a density of 387 persons per km2.
 Its total area is 182.31 km2.

 Geography

 Ami Town and Miho Village are neighboring municipalities, separated about 12 kilometers from the border of Kawachi Town.

 Towns and villages

 The district currently has 2 towns and 1 village.

 Mergers

-Predecessor districts: Kōchi (or Kawachi) Distric and Shida District.
+Predecessor districts: Kōchi (or Kawachi) District and Shida District.